willthames/octopress/source/_posts/2014-08-03-race-report-brisbane-marathon-2014.markdown

 anti-chafing strategies and sunscreen and drop off my bag.

 On the way to the start I bumped into Dean and Vanessa who run Sandgate Parkrun.
-I'd picked up their race kits the previous day as they were busy filming Sesame Street (how cool is that?) so stopped to say hello and see how they were feeling.
+I'd picked up their race kits the previous day as they were
+<a href="http://www.brisbanetimes.com.au/entertainment/tv-and-radio/brisbane-filmmaker-opens-sesame-street-doors-20140802-zzt16.html">busy filming Sesame Street</a> (how cool is that?)
+so stopped to say hello and see how they were feeling.
 By the time we were heading to the start it was 05:50.